 • Bug repellent.
 There are not many bugs, but the first few days after a rain there can be a few around.

-This is a 8 days/7 nights programme available year round and includes 6 full-day rides.
+This is a 8 days/7 nights programme available year round and includes 6 day riding (5 riding days in 2020).
 Group size can be up to 15 people at once.
 Riding groups are split according to ability if necessary.

 |Riding days||Product item description||£|

 The Penguin History of Canada - Kenneth McNaught.
 A basic but useful primer on the country's history.

 Native Peoples and Cultures of Canada - Allan Macmillan.
 This provides a historical framework and raises contemporary issues regarding Canada's Native people.

 City to City (also published as O Canada!: Travels in an Unknown Country - Jan Morris.
 This is a collection of essays written after she travelled in Canada from coast to coast.